How to Cancel a Home Warranty: Process, Refunds & What to Know

 Secure

 Not every home warranty company plays by the same rules.
 Before you call to cancel, it pays to know exactly what your specific provider's contract says.
-Here's a breakdown of how the major home warranty companies handle cancellations.
+Here's a breakdown of how the major home warranty companies handle cancellations as of 2026.

 Company Free-Look Period Cancellation Fee Refund Type